 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.

-Some children with a disability may also have special educational needs (SEN) and may have a statement, or Education, Health and Care (EHC) plan which brings together their health and social care needs, as well as their special educational provision.
+Some children with a disability may also have special educational needs (SEN) and may have an EHCP which brings together their health and social care needs, as well as their special educational provision.

 Arrangements are put in place in school to support pupils at school with medical conditions.
 We work with parents to produce a Care Plan that is shared with all staff and updated annually or as required.

 Intimate Care Plans are put in place if required.